-Complete grit removal & sludge screening solution protects & optimizes plant performance in Conway, Arkansas
+Complete grit removal and sludge screening solution protects and optimizes plant performance in Conway, Arkansas

 An aging wastewater treatment plant had the potential to impact the water quality of a 6,700 acre man-made fishing lake near Conway, Arkansas.
 The city needed a new treatment facility that was consistent with pending permit limits.